Architect behind luxury bag brand talks passion: "I was fascinated with crochet"

 "I emphasize the consistency part because I didn't immediately get the rush worldwide.
 But after a while of posting and showing up, I had this massive support from everywhere.
 So it has been wonderful, and beautiful and I bless God for it.
 I am happy."

-With a fast-growing brand and a large online presence (over 300k Instagram followers), it was only a matter of time before Omolade's brand got noticed by high-profile people.
+With a fast-growing brand and a large online presence (over 300k Instagram followers), it was only a matter of time before Omobolade's brand got noticed by high-profile people.

 But despite the growing success of the business, Sola Sobowale's patronage left her completely stunned.